lromeraj/isbd-zephyr-module/README.md

 1. Create an independent thread where you'll invoke the blocking functions of this library.
 2. Create a queue in order to synchronize your main application logic with the library thread.

-Below, you can see an example of a "Send and forgive" concept:
+Below, you can see an example of a "send and forgive" concept:
 ``` txt
       Main thread                 ISBD library thread
            |                                | <------------ IDLE